-Blood glucose monitoring can vary with the severity of diabetes.
-At a minimum, diet-controlled gestational diabetes requires four values, one fasting blood sugar (FBS), and three one hr postprandial after breakfast, lunch, and dinner.
-Patients with more advanced diabetes who are on short-acting insulin, varying eating schedules, and the insulin pump, can also add pre-prandial and middle of the night values.
-Standard goals are FBS 60-90, 1hpp < 140, 2hpp < 120, mean capillary glucose 100, A1C < 6.0, night glucose levels no lower than 60.
+Blood glucose monitoring can vary with the severity of the diabetes.
+At a minimum, diet controlled gestational diabetes requires four values, one fasting blood sugar (fbs), and three one hr postprandial after breakfast, lunch, and dinner.
+Patients with more advanced diabetes who are on short acting insulin, varying eating schedules, and the insulin pump, can also add pre-prandial and middle of the night values.
+Standard goals are fbs 60-90, 1hpp < 140, 2hpp < 120, mean capillary glucose 100, A1C < 6.0, night glucose levels no lower than 60.

 Patients should be referred to our diabetic counselor for appropriate diet management.
 If she cannot meet the goals set above on diet alone, then either glyburide or insulin can be started.
 Most gestational diabetics in which the diagnosis is made in the third trimester do well with glyburide.
 Glyburide can be given as 2.5 mg po qam and, if needed, 2.5 mg po qhs, and increased by 2.5 mg po until the maximum dose of 10 mg po qam and 10 mg po qhs is achieved.
 (20 mg po total daily dose).
 If glyburide is not enough to maintain the glycemic control goals, then insulin can be started.

 The insulin pump is becoming more popular because it involves one stick every three days and a great amount of flexibility.
 In addition, we also have the continuous glucose monitoring probe.
 This combination offers the greatest flexibility and accuracy in treating insulin dependent diabetics.